 Somerville Chapel is a non-denominational and inclusive space.
 Every Sunday evening during term we host a speaker who gives a short talk accompanied by readings and music from the Somerville College Choir.
-The programme for this term's talks is entitled "What makes a text sacred?" and includes the following speakers:
+The programme for this term's talks is entitled "Ritual in Secular and Sacred Life" and includes the following speakers: